SensehacK/dev-cheatsheet/network/charles_proxy.md

 | ------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Charles shows garbled text in HTTPS request content                             | – Check that **Enable SSL Proxying** is checked in SSL Proxying Settings  <br>– Check that your host list contains the host that you are looking to decrypt  <br>– Check that the **Charles SSL Certificate** is installed on your Mac or external device (whichever device sends out the data needs to have the certificate installed)                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | Charles doesn’t show any requests or Charles shows fewer requests than expected | – Check that you have no active VPN connections.
 Charles often times doesn’t work well over VPN  <br>– Check that you have started recording (the red/black button on the main Charles toolbar)  <br>– Try removing your request filter  <br>– Uncheck **“Focused”** to make sure there are no filters under Focused Hosts  <br>– If browser testing, disable all add blocker and cross-check with another browser  <br>– If you are attempting to proxy an external device, make sure that you are on the same network.  <br>– Offices sometimes have strict firewalls and router settings that may block proxying in general or specifically block port 8888, which Charles listens on.
 Check with IT or try proxying with a more advanced hotspot Charles method. |

+## Rewrite

+Rule in charles

+Go to `Tools` -> `Rewrite`

+### Rewrite Dialog

+Enable the toggle `Enable Rewrite`

+Add + icon name `rewrite_rule_503_server`

+Make sure you enable the rule you just created eg `rewrite_rule_503_server`

+### Location

+Add location of the URLs
+Paste the whole URL and its path (absolute)
+Or you can use whildcards

+Enable the Location URL arrays.

+### Action

+Add Rewrite type -> Response Status

+Match dialog -> Value of "Input" eg. 200

+Replace dialog -> Value of "Output" eg. 503 / Internal server error.

+Press Done

+### Export / Import

+You can share ur data to your team members in order to better replicate a certain scenario.

 ## Resources